zikula/core/src/docs/Doctrine/AbstractEntityAttribute.md

 ## Entities

-The attributes module provides the following abstract class: `Zikula\Core\Doctrine\Entity\AbstractEntityAttribute`.
+The core bundle provides the following abstract class: `Zikula\Bundle\CoreBundle\Doctrine\Entity\AbstractEntityAttribute`.
 You need to create a subclass of that class specific to the entity you would like to add attributes support to.
 In this guide we create a `UserAttributeEntity` class.
 **UserEntity** is the name of the entity and **Attribute** is our attributes specific suffix: